szabonorbert/zorro-project-template/readme.md

 ## Zorro setup requirements

-* My Zorro setup folder is 'C:\zorro\' but if you have different setup location you need to change this in the Solution files.<br />
+* My Zorro setup folder is `C:\zorro\` but if you have different setup location you need to change this in the Solution files.<br />
 * In Zorro folder, you should make the `ZorroFix.ini` file, where you can define the strategy folder.
-My strategy folder is 'myStrategy' and the solution copies the result files here, so I have a record in ZorroFix.ini file:
+My strategy folder is `myStrategy` and the solution copies the result files here, so I have a record in ZorroFix.ini file:
 ```
 StrategyFolder = "myStrategy"
 ```